 There’s something so decadent about spraying perfume.
-The beautiful bottles, the aromas floating through the room, the memories each of your favorite fragrances evoke with each spritz.
+The beautiful bottles, the aromas floating through the room, the memories each of your favorite fragrances being evoked with each spritz.
 But romantic as the experience may be, we’re most concerned with the utility of perfume.
 We want to smell good, and we want it to last.
 But not all fragrance application practices are conducive to this goal.
 (Here’s a little preview: that whole mist-into-the-air-and-walk-through-it technique isn’t all it’s cracked up to be.)
 We thought we’d clarify a few of the finer points with a concise list of dos and don’ts.

 Flip through to find out exactly what to do and what not to do to achieve the perfect perfume application!

 In case you hadn’t heard, the good ole spritz-on-the-wrist application fell out of fashion a while ago (and for good reason).
 If you want your scent to last, target areas of the body that give off heat.
 These will be areas where the blood vessels are elevated closer to the surface of the skin, like the back of the neck and backs of knees.
 On days that are especially warm, skip the backs of knees (since they naturally sweat quite a bit), and hit the ankles or calves instead to ensure that your scent rises slowly.